What Every School Needs to Know About Active Shooter Drills

 Do Active Shooter Drills Work?

-- Faster, more coordinated responses
+• Faster, more coordinated responses

-- Improved communication protocols
+• Improved communication protocols among staff members

-- Reduced chaos during real events
+• Reduced chaos and confusions during real life incidents

 Are Lockdown Drills Effective?